rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/uploader-shortcode/index.markdown

 Displays the rtMedia anywhere uploader.
-The simplest way to use this shortcode is:
+The simplest way to use this shortcode is as follows:

     [[rtmedia_uploader]]